Ecosteer-SRL/ecosteer-examples/README.md

 > source env.sh
 > python new_sensor.py ${PATH_TO_CURRENT_DIRECTORY}/sensors_co2_mosq.yaml
 ```
-The env.sh file holds PYTHONPATH environmental variable that should point to the parent directory of the sensor directory.
+The env.sh file holds PYTHONPATH environmental variable that should contain the path to the sensor_stream directory.

 ### IMPLEMENTATION NOTES

-The mqtt output provider is not thread-safe, so the access to the method write()
-is syncronized at the level of the main program.
+The mqtt output provider is not thread-safe, so the access to the method write() is syncronized at the level of the main program.

-In provider_pres_output.py and pres_output_mqtt.py there is a DopEvent type: the source file
-for the DopEvent was not included in the repo, as it is not relevant for the project at hand.
-Its definition nevertheless is needed as it is used as a parameter to the writeEvent() method,
-therefore it was defined as a NewType.
+In provider_pres_output.py and pres_output_mqtt.py there is a DopEvent type: the source file for the DopEvent was not included in the repo, as it is not relevant for the project at hand.
+Its definition nevertheless is needed as it is used as a parameter to the writeEvent() method, therefore it was defined as a NewType.